Time-varying auto-regressive models for count time-series: Simulation studies

 In this section, we study the performance of our proposed Bayesian method in capturing the true coefficient functions.
 We compare both TVBARC and TVBINGARCH methods with some other competing models.
 It is important to note that, this is to the best of our knowledge first work in Poisson autoregression with a time-varying link.
 Thus, we compare our method with the existing time-series models with time-constant coefficients for count data and time-varying AR with Gaussian error.
 We also examine the estimation accuracy of the coefficient functions for estimating the truth.

-The hyperparameters $c_1$ and $c_2$ of the normal prior are all set 100, which makes the prior weakly informative.
+The hyperparameter $c_1$ of the truncated normal prior is set to 10 to ensure weak informativeness.
 The hyperparameters for Inverse-Gamma prior $d_1=0.1$, which is also weakly informative.
 We consider 6 equidistant knots for the B-splines based on comparing the AMSE scores.
 We choose the knot number after which the AMSE score does not change significantly.
 We collect 10000 MCMC samples and consider the last 5000 as post-burn-in samples for inferences.
 In absence of any alternative method for time-varying AR$(p)$ model of count-valued data, we compare the estimated functions with the true functions in terms of the posterior estimates of functions along with its 95\% pointwise credible bands.
 The credible bands are calculated from the MCMC samples at each point $t=1/T,2/T,\ldots, 1$.
 We also compare different competing methods in terms of average MSE (AMSE) score using the INGARCH method of {\tt tsglm} from R package {\tt tscount}, GARMA using {\tt tscount} as well, {\tt tvAR} and our proposed Bayesian methods.
 The AMSE is defined as $\frac{1}{T}\sum_t(X_t-\hat{\lambda}_t)^2$.
 We estimate this in terms of the posterior mean of AMSEs across MCMC as where $\hat{\lambda}^S_{t}$ is the posterior estimate of $\lambda_{t}$ at $S$-$th$ postburn sample.